 Renewable Jet Fuel (RJF), more commonly known as Sustainable Aviation Fuel (SAF), is currently priced higher than conventional fossil jet fuel for many reasons.
-To begin with, the fossil fuel industry has already enjoyed almost a century’s head start over RJF, which is still in its early stages of commercialization.
+To begin with, the fossil fuel industry has already enjoyed almost a century’s head start over RJF, which is still in its early stages of commercialisation.
 Next, fossil jet fuel can be produced cost efficiently having achieved massive economies of scale.
 Global fossil jet fuel production in 2017 was 96 billion gallons alone and continues to grow.
 In comparison, a mere 6.6 million gallons of RJF was produced on a commercial scale in 2017.

 Since the first test flight of RJF – produced from a mix of coconut and babassu nut oils – undertaken by Richard Branson’s Virgin Atlantic in 2008, the technological breakthroughs have been remarkable.
 Currently, ASTM, a global certification body for jet fuel, has certified five technological pathways to produce RJF from fossil-free sources – with many more pathways in the pipeline.
 Despite the technological breakthroughs, RJF volumes have not grown.
 This can be attributed to a lack of government support for RJF.
 Renewable fuels should obtain similar subsidies to those received by other renewable industries, such as electric cars and solar energy.
 However, this is not the case.
 The oil industry has also benefited from years of government subsidies.
 Additionally, limited demand impacting investments to drive the creation of economies of scale to reduce per unit cost of production of RJF has not yet happened.